computed-axial-lithography/CAL-software-Matlab/docs/imageproject.rst

 User interaction (Optional)
 ----------------

-This table summarizes the key actions the user can take during the image sequence projection (and stage rotation if enabled with :classmethod:`motorInit`):
+This table summarizes the key actions the user can take during the image sequence projection (and stage rotation if enabled):

 +------------------------+-----------------+
 | **Key**                |**Action**       |